Udaysavaliya04/techify/DEPLOYMENT.md

 ## Troubleshooting

+### Common Issues:

+1. **404 Errors on API calls**:
+   - Check that the `REACT_APP_API_URL` environment variable is set correctly in Render
+   - Ensure the backend URL does not have a trailing slash
+   - Verify the backend service is running by visiting `https://your-backend-url.onrender.com/`

+2. **Double slash (//) in API URLs**:
+   - This happens when the API URL has a trailing slash
+   - Make sure `REACT_APP_API_URL` is set to `https://your-backend-url.onrender.com` (no trailing slash)

+3. **CORS errors**:
+   - The backend is configured to allow all origins (`cors()` with no restrictions)
+   - If you still get CORS errors, check if the backend service is actually running

+4. **General debugging steps**:
    - Check Render logs for both services
    - Ensure all environment variables are set correctly
    - Make sure MongoDB is accessible from Render
    - Verify API URLs are correctly configured
+   - Test the backend health endpoint at `https://your-backend-url.onrender.com/`

 ## Notes